anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 6 Hempen Rope (10m)

 # Ingredients whatevs d10
-1
+1 Vomit
-2
+2 Iron Shavings
-3
+3 Sulfur
-4
+4 An Assortment of Herbs
-5
+5 Small Jar of Anointing
-6
+6 Jar of Leaches
-7
+7 Sipping Achohol
-8
+8 Small Bag of Salt
-9
-10

-Sulfur
-Herbs

-Pouch of Blackpowder
+9 Pouch of Blackpowder
+10 Dried Psychotropic Mushrooms gloves exocism

+split NO
+purging thingy?
+Ash sluge, vomit when inguste oil from a mite v dead man lice, eat dead flesh a fang of a nest snake, aborbs blood

 # Clothing d8 (thin threadbare if not rolling)
 1 Heretical Occult Cloak